-The Biorobotics Laboratory is part of the Mechanical Engineering Department at the University of Utah.
+The BioRobotics Laboratory is part of the Mechanical Engineering Department at the University of Utah.
 BioInstrumentation, BioManipulation, and BioInspiration are the core focus areas of our research.
-These three focus areas are consistent with theme of the new IGERT program on Biocentric Robotics, which complements the Robotics Track here at University of Utah.
+These three focus areas are consistent the with theme of the IGERT program on Biocentric Robotics, which complements the Robotics Track here at University of Utah.

 BioInstrumentation is used to monitor biological systems and how they interact with their environment.
 Our research involves imaging the human finger nail, and using the blood flow under the fingernail as a measure of the force applied to the fingertip.